Dust Mite Covers for Indoor Allergy Relief

-If you have breathing difficulty and have not tried using dust mite covers for your pillows and bed then I beseech you to please give them a try.
+If you have breathing issues and have not tried using dust mite covers for your pillows and bed then I beseech you to please give them a try.

-Your night time breathing difficulties may be caused by dust mite droppings and using these cases on your bed just may improve your breathing.
+Your night time breathing difficulties may be made worse by dust mite droppings.
+Using the proper bedding just may improve help to improve the symptoms of your indoor allergies.

-Dust mites are one of the main causes of allergy symptoms in the home and are also a common trigger for asthma flares.
+The proteins in dust mite droppings can be quite difficult on those who suffer from autoimmune disease or other sensitivities.
+Dust mites are one of the main causes of allergy symptoms in the home and are a common trigger for asthma flares.
 Every home has them and although they cannot be completely eliminated they can be controlled.

 I suffer from chronic breathing difficulties and years ago was sent to a lung specialist who recommended that I use dust mite covers on my bed and pillow.
 I followed her advice and what a difference it has made in my life.
 Using dust mite covers has aided my breathing issues immensely.